Course Outline

 Audience

-• Domain technologists for government
+• Domain technologists within the public sector

-• Solution architects for government
+• Solution architects in governmental agencies

 35 Hours